trys/trysv4/site/content/blog/the-web-can-be-weaponised-and-we-can't-count-on-big-tech-to-stop-it.md

 ---
-title: "The web can be weaponised – and we can't count on big tech to stop it"
+title: "The web can be weaponised"
 date: 2018-03-12T13:06:00Z
 categories: Useful
 ---